ActianCorp/zeenea-platform-docs/docs/zeenea-connector-powerbi-saas-v2.md

 ### Data Process

-To represent the data flow from an external source, a Zeenea Data Process will be created for each Power BI SaaS Dataset.
+To represent the data flow from an external source, a Zeenea Data Process will be created for each Power BI Online Dataset.

 * **Name**: `IMPORT dataset_name`